Resisting Arrest

 - Challenging whether the arrest was lawful

-- Demonstrating lack of intent to resist
+- Demonstrating a lack of intent to resist

 - Identifying conflicting witness accounts